Hirshhorn Museum Opening 1974

 1984

 James T. Demetrion is selected as the Hirshhorn’s second director.
 Demetrion’s seventeen-year tenure, from 1984 to 2001, is marked by outstanding acquisitions of artworks, expanding the focus of the collection and filling major gaps in the original Hirshhorn bequest.
-Demetrion increases the number of exhibitions organized by the Hirshhorn and circulated to other museums.
+Demetrion increased the number of exhibitions organized by the Hirshhorn and circulated to other museums.

 1991